 - Moving very slowly or unable to do things at an average pace

 For example, abusing alcohol spends a substantial amount of time drinking may also hide an underlying genetic predisposition to depression.
-At times, having depression can lead a person to “self-medicate” by drinking alcohol in an attempt to feel better.
+At times, depression can lead a person to “self-medicate” by drinking alcohol to feel better.
 And drinking alcohol, which depresses the central nervous system, can lead to more depressed feelings in those already suffering from depressive and other mood disorders.
 In the end, it creates a vicious cycle.

 What is Alcoholism?

 Not everyone who struggles with alcohol abuse is addicted to it, but it can be helpful to understand warning signs and symptoms that put you at risk of developing an AUD.
-Alcoholism is when a person can no longer control their alcohol use, compulsively abusing it despite its negative ramifications, and experiences emotional distress when they are not drinking.
+Alcoholism is when a person can no longer control alcohol use, compulsively abusing it despite its negative ramifications, and experiences emotional distress when not drinking.

 AUD is diagnosed based on individual meeting criteria outlined by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 To be diagnosed with AUD, a person must meet at least 2 of the following criteria within 12 months .